pietje666/NhibernateCustomTypeTest/README.md

         ('Product I', '2025-08-01'),
         ('Product J', NULL);

   Create a products table and insert some products using the script above.
-Change your connectionstring in the Program.cs file to use your credentials/login method
+Change your connectionstring in the Program.cs file to use your credentials/login method.
 Then call from the Swagger UI